-- Signatory to the Principles for Responsible Investment (PRI), a voluntary set of principles that commit signatories to incorporating ESG issues into investment analysis and decision-making. - Member of the 30% Club, a global organisation that advocates for greater representation of women in boardrooms and in leadership roles.

-- Supporter of the Task Force on Climaterelated Financial Disclosures (TCFD).
-Vanguard encourages companies to disclose climaterelated risks in line with the TCFD framework. - Signatory to the Net Zero Asset Managers (NZAM) initiative, a commitment by global asset managers to support the goal of netzero greenhouse gas emissions, and to support investing aligned with net-zero emissions, by 2050 or sooner. - Signatory to the UK Stewardship Code 2020.
+- Signatory to the Principles for Responsible Investment (PRI), a voluntary set of principles that commit signatories to incorporating ESG issues into investment analysis and decision-making. - Member of the 30% Club, a global organisation that advocates for greater representation of women in boardrooms and in leadership roles. - Supporter of the Task Force on Climaterelated Financial Disclosures (TCFD).
+Vanguard encourages companies to disclose climaterelated risks in line with the TCFD framework. - Signatory to the UK Stewardship Code 2020.